Teleflex Incorporated

 Scan Results

 Daily timeframeTeleflex Incorporated designs, develops, manufactures, and supplies single-use medical devices for common diagnostic and therapeutic procedures in critical care and surgical applications in the.
-At a $5.69B market cap, Teleflex Incorporated ranks as a mid-cap company within healthcare.
+With a market capitalization of $5.96B, it sits in mid-cap territory.
 The company offers vascular and emergency medicine products comprising Arrow branded catheters, catheter navigation and tip positioning systems, and intraosseous bone access systems for the administration of intravenous therapies, measurement of blood pressure, and collection of blood samples; intraosseous access systems consisting of EZ-IO intraosseous vascular access systems, and Arrow FAST1 sternal intraosseous infusion systems; and hemostatic products, including external hemostats and trauma products under the QuikClot brand.

 Market Cap